YehudaGold/context-component/README.md

 }
 ```

-The ContextComponent implement for you `render` methods that render the `componentContext.Provider` with the component state and instance method's as value.
+The ContextComponent implement for you a `render` methods that render the `componentContext.Provider` with the component state and instance method's as value.

 You can use React lifecycle method's to initialize the state and manipulate it.

-Automatically all non React lifecycle method's are provided by the context but you can override this by adding `actions` property to the class with the method's you want to provide.
+All non React lifecycle method's are provided by the context automatically, but you can override this by adding `actions` property to the class with the method's you want to provide.

-### providing ContextComponent
+### Providing ContextComponent

 To provide the context to the React tree you render the component: